Note: there’s now a semi-automated script to install Debian to the eMMC of the Beaglebone Black.

 lsblk, note which drives are listed, then insert the SD card into your laptop and type

-Unplug/plug the power or just push the onboard POWER button next to the BBB Ethernet jack.
+- Reset the power or push the onboard POWER button next to the Ethernet jack.

 Booting the Beaglebone with the eMMC-resident OS

-You do need to know the IP address of the BBB on your LAN (plug the BBB into your Ethernet).
-To find the IP address, (assuming your local network IP addresses are like 192.168.1.xxx) type:
+- Find the IP address of the BBB on your LAN (plug the BBB into your Ethernet).
+Assuming local network IP addresses 192.168.1.xxx, from your laptop: